nocomplexity/codeaudit/docs/intro.md

 * Powerful to determine *potential* security issues within Python code.

 :::{danger}
-Using Python Code Audit you will give you direct insight in **potential security issues** in the Python programs you use.
+Using Python Code Audit you will give you insight in **potential security issues** in the Python programs you use.

 Make sure you want to know this!
 :::